Slevinski/slevinski.github.io/README.md

 ## SignWriting Icon Server ##
 Github repo: [swis][32], currently version 1.3.0

-The current generation SignWriting server code for SVG, PNG, and other image formats.
+The previous generation SignWriting server code for SVG, PNG, and other image formats.
 Currently running on [Wikimedia Labs][34] and [SignBank.org][35].

 - - -